The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 However, they were giving it another shot in 2018.

-Altucher marketed this stock picks as "The Greatest Biotech Opportunity Of The Decade" with a chance to receive 54,000% returns.
+Altucher marketed these stock picks as "the greatest biotech opportunity of the decade," with a chance to receive 54,000% returns.

 So what happened?

-A 2019 marketing campaign focused on a marijuana stock that Altucher claimed is "The Only Mrijuana Stock You'll Ever Need."
+A 2019 marketing campaign focused on a marijuana stock that Altucher claimed is "the only marijuana stock you'll ever need."

-Altucher claimed this Canadian company would single handily grow more weed than the rest of the Candadian market COMBINED.
+Altucher claimed this Canadian company would single-handedly grow more weed than the rest of the Canadian market combined.

 Another loser..